smartpal-ai/smartpal_instructor_intro/docs/research-pilot.md

 - Course Settings: Instructors can enable or disable features like leaderboards and assignment reminders for each course.

 ### Mobile App Updates
-- Single Sign-On (SSO): Sign in using your institution’s login credentials — no separate account needed.
+- Single Sign-On (SSO): Sign in using your institution’s login credentials.
+No separate account needed.
 - Custom Leaderboards: Leaderboards are now optional and can be hidden or shown based on the course setup.

 ### Chatbot Enhancements